Frequently Asked Questions asked by those thinking about using Guide

 • What resellers exist for Guide?

-• Is there a Mac version of Guide?
+• Are there Mac or Linux versions of Guide?

 • Contact information

-Guide is a full-featured star charting and desktop planetarium program.
-It generates charts ranging in size from a full hemisphere (180 degrees) down to one arcsecond, showing an extensive variety of celestial objects.
-Most people use it for making finder charts for use at the telescope, so it provides a lot of features for selecting how a chart should be drawn.
+For the former use, Guide 9.1 provides a lot of features for selecting how a chart should be drawn.
 For example, observers of variable stars might want all variables and suspected variables shown, but no galaxies and nebulae and asteroids only down to magnitude 13.
 With Guide, customizing and printing such charts is very easy to do.

-The second most common use of the software is to get very detailed information about objects.
-Guide quite often will be able to extract data for an object from several catalogs (click here for a list of these catalogs), cross-referencing between them to tell you everything you might want to know about an object.
-(Click here for examples of the data Guide gives you for different types of objects.)
+Another major use for Guide 9.1 is in getting very detailed information about objects.
+Guide 9.1 quite often will be able to extract data for an object from several catalogs (click here for a list of these catalogs), cross-referencing between them to tell you everything you might want to know about an object.
+(Click here for examples of the data Guide 9.1 gives you for different types of objects.)

-In addition to the built-in, and very extensive, set of catalogs, Guide allows users to add their own datasets.
+In addition to the built-in, and very extensive, set of catalogs, Guide 9.1 allows users to add their own datasets.
 Usually, you won't need to do that, because someone else will have done it before you and will have provided the files needed to display that catalog.
-Click here for a list of some of these additional datasets that Guide can show.
+Click here for a list of some of these additional datasets that Guide 9.1 can show.
+Some of these date back to previous versions of Guide 9.1 and are now provided on the DVD.
 It's possible to add almost any "plain text" (ASCII) dataset with modest effort.

-Guide comes with two built-in databases for star charting: the Tycho-2 dataset, giving detailed information for the brightest 2.5 million stars, and the GSC-ACT, which provides positions and magnitudes for about 15 million stars (down to about magnitude 14.5).
-Those needing still more detail can zoom in on a given area, and tell Guide to extract data from the USNO-A2.0 or B1.0 catalogues, either from CD-ROMs supplied by USNO or via Internet.
+Guide 9.1 comes with two built-in databases for star charting: the Tycho-2 dataset, giving detailed information for the brightest 2.5 million stars, and the UCAC-3, which provides positions and magnitudes for about 100 million stars (down to about magnitude 16.).
+Those needing still more detail can zoom in on a given area, and tell Guide 9.1 to extract data from the USNO-A2.0 or B1.0 catalogues, via Internet.
+If one happens to have a copy of either catalogue on one's hard drive, Guide 9.1 can be set up to make use of it.
 Several other "megacatalogues" (UCAC-2, SDSS, GSC-2.4) are also available via Internet.

 Should this not seem enough, you can zoom in on an area of interest and request a Digital Sky Survey image via Internet.
-Guide will pass the request on to a server at the Space Telescope Science Institute, and after a minute or so (depending on the image size), the DSS image will pop up in the background.
+Guide 9.1 will pass the request on to a server at the Space Telescope Science Institute, and after a few seconds (time depends on the image size), the DSS image will pop up in the background.

 Is there a demo version of Guide?